Laser cooling of electron beams for linear colliders

-Let us consider the enumerated problems one after another.
-In the cooling region a laser photon with the energy $\omega_0$ collides almost head--on with an electron with the energy $E$.
+In the cooling region, a laser photon with energy $\omega_0$ (wave length $\lambda$) collides almost head--on with an electron of energy $E$.
 The kinematics is determined by two parameters $x$ and $\xi$ \cite{GKST83,TEL90,TEL95}.
 The first one